Sebastian-Montoya-B/Alpha-PDI/README.md

 3. Figures (folder) -\> folder containing the scripts to reproduce the unedited versions of the figures in the manuscript and supplementary material.
     -   Figure2.R -\> script to reproduce the unedited version of Figure 2.
 It requires the `alpha_PDI`, `genfun`, and `wcfun` functions.
 Follow the sequence given in the script to create and export the figure.
     -   Figure3.R -\> script to reproduce the unedited version of Figure 3, and its associated analysis.
 It requires the `alpha_PDI` function.
 Follow the sequence given in the script to create and export the figure.
+    -   Figure4.R -\> script to reproduce Figure 4, and Figures S10 to S12.
+It requires the `alpha_PDI` function.
+Follow the sequence given in the script to create and export the figure.
-    -   FigureSup.R -\> script to reproduce Figures S1 to S36 of the supplementary material.
+    -   FigureSup.R -\> script to reproduce the series of figures used for the process of finding a minimal number of observations needed for an accurate estimate of αPDI.
+They include Figures S1 to S9 of the Appendix S1.
 It requires the `alpha_PDI` function.
 Follow the sequence given in the script to create and export the figure.

 ## Functionality and origin